pjrowe/build_blocks/README.md

 ## Files for kaggle

-This repo organizes code for use in kaggle competitions.
+This repo organizes code and notes from kaggle courses and competitions, serving mainly as a reference and not for a specific competition.

 Reference

 ---------

 https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction